syncfusion-content/blazor-docs/blazor/gantt-chart/state-management.md

 # State Management

-State management allows users to save and load gantt state.
-The gantt will use user-provided state to render instead of its properties provided declaratively.
+Gantt Chart Component retains its state using local storage on browser reload.
+Also, it allows users to save and load gantt state manually.
+The gantt will use a user-provided state to render instead of its properties provided declaratively.

-Below properties can be saved and loaded into gantt later.
+Below properties can be saved and loaded into a gantt chart.

 Property|
 -----|
 Columns |
+TreeColumnIndex |
 GanttFilterSettings |
 GanttSortSettings |
 GanttSplitterSettings |